khushijain21/otelgokit/README.md

 ## Some Notes
 go-kit-log supports structured key-value logging.
+For the purpose of our use case, please keep following notes in mind.

 - Timestamp is extracted if the value is of type `time.Time`
 - logging level is extracted only if the key matches the keyword "level"